esy/esy/docs/concepts.md

 ## Release

 Before a binary executable can be distributed, `esy` can bundle runtime depedendencies together with it and install them alongside.
 As a proof-of-concept, Esy provides `npm-release` command that creates a npm package that bundle the runtime binaries with a postinstalls cript that correctly installs them and updates the binaries to load the depdendencies from this install path.
 Check out [`npm-release`](./commands.md#esy-npm-release) to see what that looks like.

+## Additional notes

+### Compiler

+Esy expects the ocaml compiler from NPM and not Opam - this is tied to how esy solves dependency constraints for opam packages.
+Esy begins solving the package dependency graph with OCaml compiler at the root and expects the formula version spec to be either in NPM or source form.
+Packages like `@opam/ocaml`, `@opam/ocaml-base-compiler` are not looked at while solving.